2013 – Gluten Free Living

 If you’re looking for a wonderful tasting baked beans recipe that’s not your typical one, then consider trying this great recipe out sometime soon!
 This healthier version of Coca Cola Baked Beans is wonderfully satisfying.
 Make sure you find gluten free baked beans if you want to keep this recipe gluten free.

 When I originally published this recipe in July 2012, I had just begun my blog.
 I used a friend’s picture which wasn’t very good.
 I remade the recipe in May 2013 just after I started using my Canon camera.
 I probably took a thousand pictures of this recipe that day and none were particularly great.

 I recently remade this recipe (September 2018) to try and update the pictures.
 I made it for a New Member’s Connection Class luncheon at our church.
-I served it with our favorite BBQ Brisket, my famous Deviled Eggs, a Blueberry Salad and a homemade Macaroni and Cheese with Bacon.
+I served it with our favorite BBQ Brisket, my famous Deviled Eggs, a Blueberry Salad and a homemade Company Triple Cheese and Bacon Macaroni.
 I also included a tossed salad and Oreo Cookie Mud Pie.
 I made two large 10×15″ baking dishes of these beans for about 40 people and there was hardly a spoonful left.

 This is really a terrific baked beans recipe.
 I hope you give it a try.

 This healthier version of Coca Cola Baked Beans uses Virgil’s Real Cola instead of Coke.
 It’s made with seasonings and spices instead of all the preservatives and junk Coke uses.

 The recipe requires that the beans set for about 30 minutes before serving and the beans will thicken up like this after setting on the counter.
 I stirred them after pulling them out of the oven.

 Here’s what I did.